 Reducing Wasted Food At Home

 Most people don't realize how much food they throw away every day — from uneaten leftovers to spoiled produce.
-About 95 percent of the food we throw away ends up in landfills or combustion facilities.
-In 2014, we disposed of more than 38 million tons of food waste.
+EPA estimates that in 2018, about 68 percent of the wasted food we generated—or about 42.8 million tons-- ended up in landfills or combustion facilities.
 By managing food sustainably and reducing waste, we can help businesses and consumers save money, provide a bridge in our communities for those who do not have enough to eat, and conserve resources for future generations.

 On this page: